cea-sec/openwec/doc/formats.md

 }
 ```

-## How to add a new formatter ?
+## How to add a new format ?

-TODO
+- Create a new dedicated module in `server::formats` with a structure that implements `OutputFormat`
+- Add a new variant to `common::subscription::SubscriptionOutputFormat`
+- Fix all the compiler errors about missing variant in matches :-)
+- Adapt import/export format in `common::models::export` (version don't need to be changed if only new variants are added)
+- Adapt config format in `common::models::config`
+- Add documentation in `doc/formats.md`